json-schema-org/blog/pages/posts/remote-case-study.md

   <figcaption class="mt-2 mb-10 text-sm text-center text-gray-500">One of the onboarding forms for Netherlands, among more than 500 unique forms to all the countries.</figcaption>
 </figure>

 When Remote first started,  the company only covered a handful of countries with a few specific forms per country.
 Scaling to hundreds of country forms with complex requirements is impressive.
-Did you even realize that the public time-off is different across all countries?
-Some even supported unlimited time-off.
+Did you even realize that the working hours and weekend days are different across countries and employment types?
+In some countries, the weekend is Friday and Saturday.
+And there are many other types of schedules besides the traditional 9 to 5.
 Getting that wrong for someone's salary payment could have huge implications.

 Managing and maintaining hardcoded forms in full HTML format (or even frontend components), wasn't going to be viable for the scaling Remote wanted.